DrewWing/EDrewcatedGuesser/README.md

 DO NOT DISTRIBUTE!
 You may **not** earn money or monetize in any way from this program.
 It's not just my terms, it's also a part of the terms of using the official FTC API.

-**NOTE** that this is an alpha version still in "stealth," so please ignore any references to licenses, in code or on any documentation.
+**NOTE** that this is an alpha version still in "stealth," so please ignore any references to licenses, in code or on any documentation, except this paragraph.
 I'll get all that ironed out before I release this.  \
 Everything that I'm doing right now is unpublished, so you **may not** use it under any of these unpublished licenses. \
-I'm doing my best, just use whatever version is most current under its own license and ignore this.
+I'm doing my best, just use whatever version is most current under its own license.
 It has many bugs and is not worth it.

 You can find the license [here](LICENSE.txt).
 Also see the [Updates](Updates.md) page.